Tourists and non-residents urged to return home as Bahamas enforces border shutdown

 Bahamasair has announced the suspension of all scheduled flights until the end of the month following the expansion of the orders.

-Several Canadians staying in Abaco said they are afraid that may be stuck in the country.
+A Canadian couple living in Abaco said they are afraid they may be stuck in the country with no way to return home during the pandemic.

 They reportedly booked another flight for March 26 with Bahamasair and Air Canada, however the latest measures announced have made that all but impossible.